Kings Cross to Liverpool Street via 13 stations walk

 - Southwark Bridge is London's "forgotten" river crossing.
 It has the least traffic of any of the capital's Thames bridges, presumably because the road connections either end are not so convenient.
 It first opened in 1819, though the current structure dates from 1921.
 It gives a good view of Cannon Street station across the river - though a rather sad sight it is.
 This was another station that had offices built over its platforms in the 1980s, but they sit awkwardly between its Victorian walls and towers.
 It is a commuter station today, serving destinations in South East London, but when it opened in 1866 it was a much grander affair.
 This is in fact the City sister of Charing Cross: like that station it had an arched roof and was fronted by a grand hotel.
 Trains departed from here to Dover, Folkestone and the far reaches of Kent: in fact until 1916, all long distance trains from Charing Cross came here first, and then reversed out to London Bridge, something that contributed to the Southeastern Railways' poor reputation for punctuality.
 The link line from Charing Cross (which still exists) thus had a regular train service, which for a few years (until the District Railway opened in 1871) provided the quickest way from the West End to the City.
 This was very well used by Londoners - and also, it was said, prostitutes, who found the seven minute journey ideal to service their clients.
 Cannon Street's hotel, the City Terminus was a popular venue for business meetings and celebrations in the late Victorian era, and had a ballroom that could seat a hundred.
 But by the early twentieth century it was in decline and in 1931 was turned into offices.
 Both hotel and the arched roof were damaged by bombs in the Second World War, the roof being finally demolished in 1958 and the hotel in 1963.

 - At the end of the bridge, descend the steps onto the north bank riverside path, and head east.
-Almost immediately you pass the Cory Riverside Energy waste transfer station.
-Sometimes the river path is closed here while containers are transfered to the barges, but usually it is open.
+In 40 metres you come to the Cory Riverside Energy waste transfer station, which you pass using a covered walkway.
+Sometimes this is closed for short periods - usually only ten minutes or so - while containers are transfered to the barges.

 - You may hold your nose, but this is green energy in action.
 Cory compacts non-recyclable household and office rubbish at four points along the Thames and takes it downriver in barges to a 'waste to power' plant at Belvedere near Erith.
 This generates 525,000 MWh of electricity per year, one of the largest such operations in the UK.